Mark Greene: History

-Character death
+Character illness and death

 While suturing a patient's wound, Greene loses control of his faculties and is temporarily unable to speak.
 After a CT scan and a biopsy, he is diagnosed with an aggressive form of brain cancer, glioblastoma multiforme, that is thought to be inoperable.
 Embarrassed, Greene briefly tries to hide his condition, but his cover is blown when he has a seizure while arguing with Carter.

 With little time, Greene seeks a second opinion from an eminent New York City neurosurgeon, Dr. Burke.
 Greene is told that the tumor is near a critical section of his brain but hasn't "invaded" it yet and they can perform an operation on New Year's Eve 2000.
 Greene's surgery is performed by Burke and things appear to be positive, although it takes him a while to return to his old self.
 A year or so later, however, Greene finds out his tumor has returned, and Dr. Burke both confirms this and says he cannot operate again because the tumor regrowth is now in part of his brain where an operation would render Greene completely vegetative.
-While chemo treatment will only allow Greene to live for another 5–6 months, Burke points out: "You should have been dead a year ago, Mark.
+While chemotherapy treatment will only allow Greene to live for another 5–6 months, Burke points out: "You should have been dead a year ago, Mark.
 You got married, saw your daughter be born - I'd say that was time well spent."

 At this point, Rachel has run away from Jen in St. Louis and is staying with Mark and Elizabeth.
 Though she vehemently denies it, her recreational drug use becomes apparent when her baby sister Ella gets hold of some ecstasy in her backpack and nearly dies after ingesting it in the episode "Damage is Done".

-When Rachel shows up, Mark can barely control his anger at her, berating her for repeatedly lying to him and for putting Ella in danger.
-However, he sees her remorse and fear for Ella are genuine; knowing Elizabeth is angry enough for both of them, he hugs Rachel when she starts to cry.
+When Rachel shows up, Mark can barely control his anger at her, berating her for repeatedly for lying to him and for putting Ella in danger.
+However, he sees her remorse and fear for Ella are genuine.
+Knowing that Elizabeth is angry enough for both of them, he hugs Rachel when she starts to cry.
 When Mark refuses to throw Rachel out of the house, Elizabeth says she won't return home with Ella as long as Rachel is there and leaves home with Ella and moves into a hotel.
 Unwilling to tell Elizabeth about his condition, Mark stays with Susan during the course of his chemotherapy and radiation treatments.
-Elizabeth later finds out the truth and wants to come home, but Mark tells her she shouldn't pretend to be his wife just because he's sick; however, she returns anyway and begins helping Mark as his terminal illness advances.
+Elizabeth later finds out the truth and wants to come home, but Mark tells her she shouldn't pretend to be his wife just because he's sick.
+However, she returns anyway and begins helping Mark as his terminal illness advances.
 Mark suffers more medical problems and his time in the ER comes to an end.